kamilsiu/Contracts/README.md

 Deploy with Remix
 Open Remix IDE.
-Copy and paste the contract into a new file.
 Compile using Solidity 0.8.0 or later.
 Deploy using Injected Web3 (MetaMask) or a local blockchain.